Book Cases: Strange Things

 We have a small window to crack this case.
-All the evidence will be available to us only on Tuesday, November 6th from 9:00am-5:00pm.
+All the evidence will be available to us only on Friday, March 8th from 9:00am-3:00pm.
 Luckily this is a parent conference day, so all agents will be out of school.

 What Should I Expect?

 During the daylong investigation, we will work with the evidence in the American History Museum and Library to solve the case.
 Agents will be working closely together and are expected to bring their best creative thinking, because this one has stumped us.
-You will work up an appetite, so lunch is provided.
+You will work up an appetite, so bring a hearty lunch!

 How Do I Apply?

 Interested agents should fill out the following Smithsonian Investigative League Application, and submit it to SILEducation@si.edu along with all supplemental materials by the February 20th deadline.
 Applicants may be asked to attend a video interview with Smithsonian Investigative League Staff.